pimvanpelt/vppcfg/docs/config-guide.md

 *   ***mpls***: An optional boolean that configures MPLS on the interface or sub-interface.
 The default value is `false`, if the field is not specified, which means MPLS will not be enabled.
     This allows BVIs, represented by Loopbacks, to participate in MPLS .
+*   ***unnumbered***: An interface name from which this loopback interface will borrow IPv4 and IPv6 addresses.
+The interface can be either a loopback, an interface or a sub-interface. if the interface is unnumbered, it can't be L2 and it can't have addresses.

 Although VPP would allow it, `vppcfg` does not allow for loopbacks to have sub-interfaces.